edoyango/learngenomics.dev/docs/04-genomic-file-formats/02-FASTQ-files.md

 | 3               | A single + delimiter character, often referred to as the "plus line"                                                                          |
 | 4               | The associated quality scores, one per nucleotide coordinating with line 2; generally an ASCII encoded probability score of incorrectness     |

-Random access within FASTQ files is not typical—generally, FASTQs are used solely as input to some alignment process, which then produces a BAM file—so they are gzipped (not bgzipped) to save space.
+Random access within FASTQ files is not typical—<mark>generally, FASTQs are used solely as input to some alignment process, which then produces a BAM file—so they are gzipped (not bgzipped) to save space</mark>.
 Conventionally, FASTQ file names indicate which read the files contains (e.g. Sample.fastq.gz for single-end sequencing or Sample_R1.fastq.gz and Sample_R2.fastq.gz in paired-end sequencing where _R1 stands for "read one(s)" and _R2 stands for "read two(s)").

-Note that in the case of paired-end sequencing, it is crucial that each of the FASTQ files list their reads in same order.
+<mark>Note that in the case of paired-end sequencing, it is crucial that each of the FASTQ files list their reads in same order</mark>.
 If even one read is deleted from either file, the entire read pairing will be off, which will have disastrous results during the alignment phase.
 To catch common formatting errors in single-end or paired-end FASTQ files, consider using [fqlib](https://github.com/stjude/fqlib) (specifically, the lint subcommand).

 Below is an example of the first four lines of a pair of FASTQ files generated by fq generate and validated by fq lint.